A formal algebraic approach for the quantitative modeling of connectors in architectures: Introduction

-(ii) We introduce the \emph{weighted Algebra of Connectors over a set of ports $P$ and $K$} ($wAC(P)$ for short) which extends $wAI(P)$ with two unary typing operators, \emph{triggers} that can initiate an interaction and \emph{synchrons} which need synchronization with other ports in order to interact.
-The syntax of $wAC(P)$ allows two unary typing operators, trigger ``$\left[\cdot\right]'$'' and synchron ``$\left[\cdot\right]$'', and two binary operators ``$\oplus$'' and ``$\otimes$'', called weighted union and weighted fusion, respectively.
+(ii) We introduce the \emph{weighted Algebra of Connectors} over a set of ports $P$ and a commutative and idempotent semiring $K$ ($wAC(P)$ for short) which extends $wAI(P)$ with two unary typing operators, that characterize the type of synchronization applied to ports, namely \emph{triggers} that can initiate an interaction and \emph{synchrons} which need synchronization with other ports in order to interact.
+Hence, the syntax of $wAC(P)$ allows two unary typing operators, trigger ``$\left[\cdot\right]'$'' and synchron ``$\left[\cdot\right]$'', and two binary operators ``$\oplus$'' and ``$\otimes$'', called weighted union and weighted fusion operator, respectively.
 Weighted union has the same meaning as in $wAI(P)$, while weighted fusion is a generalization of the weighted synchronization in $wAI(P)$.
-We express the semantics of $wAC(P)$ connectors as $wAI(P)$ components and then applying the semantics of $wAI(P)$ we derive the weight of the connectors over a concrete set of interactions in $P$.
-We obtain several nice properties for $wAC(P)$ and show the expressiveness of $wAC(P)$ by encoding the weight for the connectors of the coordination schemes Rendezvous, Broadcast, Atomic Broadcast and Causality Chain.
-Also, we consider two subalgebras of $wAC(P)$, the weighted Algebra of Synchrons $wAS(P)$ and of Triggers $wAT(P)$ over $P$ and $K$, where the former restricts to synchron elements and the latter to trigger elements, and study their properties.
+We define the semantics of $wAC(P)$ connectors as $wAI(P)$ elements, and then, applying the semantics of $wAI(P)$ we derive the weight of the connectors over a concrete set of interactions in $P$.
+We write $\left[ \zeta\right] ^{\alpha}$ for $\alpha\in \left\lbrace 0,1\right\rbrace $ to denote a typed $wAC(P)$ connector.
+When $\alpha=0$, the $wAC(P)$ connector is a synchron otherwise for $\alpha=1$ it is a trigger.
+Then we call $\zeta$ a \emph{fusion-$wAC(P)$ connector} when $\zeta=\left[ \zeta_{1} \right]^{\alpha_{1}} \otimes \ldots \otimes\left[ \zeta_{n}\right]^{\alpha_{n}}$, where $\zeta_{1}, \ldots, \zeta_{n}\in wAC(P)$ and $\alpha_1,\ldots, \alpha_n \in \lbrace 0,1\rbrace$.
+We obtain several nice properties for $wAC(P)$ and we show the expressiveness of $wAC(P)$ by encoding the weight for the connectors of the coordination schemes Rendezvous, Broadcast, Atomic Broadcast and Causality Chain using fusion-$wAC(P)$ connectors.\hide{We also provide a $wAC(P)$ connector for encoding the coordination in a simple Request/Response architecture.} Furthermore, we consider two subalgebras of $wAC(P)$, the weighted Algebra of Synchrons ($wAS(P)$ for short) and of Triggers ($wAT(P)$ for short) over $P$ and $K$, where the former restricts to synchron elements and the latter to trigger elements, and study their properties.